-In the basic costing formula the previous selling price was £2.70, this increased to £3.19 in this scenario.
+The basic costing formula produced a selling price was £2.70.
+This increased to £3.19 using this strategy.

-For long term success a "rainy day” pot should be established and every potential cost should be considered.
+A “rainy day” pot should be established for long-term success, and every potential cost should be considered.

-Managing people and the day-to-day paperwork of a business takes time or if you hire someone, money.
-In a lean start-up you might do the bulk of this sort of work yourself initially, otherwise outsourcing experts or building your own team will be necessary to complete these tasks.
+Managing people and the day-to-day paperwork of a business takes time, or, if you hire someone, money.
+In a lean start-up, you might do the bulk of this work initially.
+Otherwise, outsourcing experts or building a team will be necessary to complete these tasks.

-Either way, you will have to incorporate these expenses into your monthly fixed costs.
+Either way, you must incorporate these expenses into your monthly fixed costs.

-If all this side of business management is done yourself there should still be a cost accounted.
-As you grow you’ll likely look to hire someone to do these tasks for you.
+If all this side of business management is done yourself, there should still be a cost accounted for.
+As you grow, you’ll likely look to hire someone to do these tasks for you.
 Therefore it’s best to include a charge for your time whenever you offer a price.

-Of course we can break down the tasks and apply an hourly rate like we did in the production and supply tasks.
-This will provide you with a more accurate result.
+You could break down the weekly tasks and multiply them by an hourly rate as we did in the production and supply tasks if you want a more accurate cost.

-As bread prices are so competitive it’s hard to justify investing in marketing.
+Bread prices are so competitive it’s hard to justify investing much in marketing.

-You might want to invest in marketing when you launch a bakery business.
-This should be classed as a start-up cost and not as a regular outgoing so excluded in this costing method.
+You might want to invest when you launch a bakery business.
+This should be classed as a start-up cost and not a regular outgoing, so excluded from this costing method.

 Many small bakeries use local social media groups to promote their business for free.
 If you choose to use regular paid marketing, enter it here.

-Bakery machinery will break every now and again.
-Newer equipment is obviously less prone than older ones, so you should adjust your budget accordingly.
-Even if you have no expected faults it's best to store some money away each month in case something happens.
+Bakery machinery will break now and again.
+Newer equipment is less prone than older ones, so you should adjust your budget accordingly.
+Even if you have no expected faults, budget some money each month in case something happens.

-If transporting your bread you should include an expense here for servicing and maintaining the vehicle.
+If nothing breaks, save it in a rainy-day fund for when it does or put it towards some new equipment!
+If transporting your bread, you should include an expense here for servicing and maintaining the vehicle/s.

 Including the electricity cost with the other utility bills gives us a set “oven cost”.
-This is great for simplicity, but not for accuracy between products.
-For bigger operations, higher accuracy in our expenses enables us to make better decisions and ensure profitability is maintained.
+This is great for simplicity but not for accuracy between products.

-When running a bakery at full capacity, bread that takes 15 minutes to bake is a lot more convenient and profitable than loaves that take 45.
-Not only can more quick-to-make breads be produced but it’s easier to manage proofing and prevent bottle-necking at the ovens.
+When running a bakery at full capacity, bread that takes 15 minutes to bake is much more convenient and profitable than those that take 45.
+Not only can more loaves be produced, but it’s also easier to manage proofing and prevent bottle-necking at the ovens.

 20 / 6 = 3.33